malindarathnayake/Wazuh-IRIS-integration/README.md

 # Wazuh-IRIS-integration
-Simple Wazuh integration to send alerts to IRIS, as described in [https://nateuribe.tech/blog/foss-soc/](https://nateuribe.tech/blog/foss-soc/).
+Simple Wazuh integration to send alerts to IRIS, Forked from https://nateuribe.tech

+## Changes---------------

+Added the custom-iris shell script insted of calling the .py file which is not supported now

 ## Requirements
 - [Wazuh](https://github.com/wazuh/wazuh) Server